Support and benefits

 As a Foster Carer for Nottinghamshire you can have a special library card that entitles you to take out up to 36 items at a time.
 This is in addition to your personal library card if you have one.
 Items are issued for the standard 3 week loan period but there are no overdue charges or reservation fees.
 Audiobooks are also issued free of charge.

 All foster children have access to a Max Card.
 This allows free or discounted access to thousands of venues across the UK, such as Merlin attractions, Drayton Manor, Sea Life Centres, Virgin Experience days and Go Ape, for fostering families.
+Click on the picture below to visit the Max card website.

 Clumber Park bike hire discounts